[ Lymph Notes home ] [ Click to read 'Harley Happiness' by Har-Lee ]

 which side of the heart is affected.

-• Heart defects present at birth.
+• Heart defects that have been present since birth.

 There are two forms of this condition.
 These are:

-• Control blood pressure.
+• Medications to control blood pressure.

 • Manual lymph drainage may be contraindicated if this movement of fluid places too much added strain on the heart by increasing the volume of circulating blood.